ndavila/GCE/README.md

 Project Overview
 ========

 Rappture package for Astro 8300 project.
-Particularly a simple **Galactic Chemical Evolution (GCE)** tool which graphs quatnties for the Clayton GCE models.
+Particularly a simple **Galactic Chemical Evolution (GCE)** tool which graphs quantities for the Clayton GCE models.

 Installation
 ------------